Willie Clancy (hurler): Inter-provincial

 Clancy also lined out with Munster in the inter-provincial hurling competition.
 He first played for his province in 1932, however, Munster were defeated by Leinster in the final of the Railway Cup.
 Clancy lined out again in 1933, however, Leinster triumphed once again.

 Personal life and death

-Clancy was born in Mallow, County Cork, the second of six children of Leitrim-born William and Julia (née Callaghan).
+Clancy was born in Mallow, County Cork, the second of six children of County Leitrim-born William and Julia (née Callaghan).
 After completing his education, he worked with the Electricity Supply Board.
 Clancy married Abina O'Sullivan in September 1933.

 On 14 December 1967, Clancy died from colon cancer aged 61.